Course - Chromatography, Advanced Course - KJ3059

 Recommended previous knowledge

-It is strongly recommended that the students have a sound basic knowledge of chromatography, e.g. KJ2053 (Chromatography) or equivalent, and Organic Chemistry, including some course laboratory experience.
-It is also adavantageous with a basic knowledge of organic spectroscopy, e.g. KJ2022 (Spectroscopic Methods in Organic Chemistry) or equivalent.
+Basic knowledge of chromatography, e.g. KJ2053 (Chromatography) or equivalent, and Organic Chemistry, including course laboratory experience.
+Basic knowledge of organic spectroscopy, e.g. KJ2022 (Spectroscopic Methods in Organic Chemistry) or equivalent.

 To be announced by us at the beginning of the course.
 (Possibly: C. F. Poole, The essence of chromatography, 1.edn., 2003, Elsevier, but also additional and/or alternative reading matter).

 Credits: 7.5 SP

 - Environmental Chemistry